-The proposed changes would modify federal regulations and possibly require amendment of the Groundfish FMP.

-The Council is scheduled to adopt a final ROA and a preliminary preferred alternative(s) (PPA) during their September 2021 meeting and final preferred alternative(s) (FPA) during the March 2022 meeting with the intent of implementing the regulations by the 2023 fishing season.
+The proposed changes would modify federal regulations.
+The Council is scheduled to adopt final preferred alternative(s) (FPA) during the March 2022 meeting with the intent of implementing the regulations by the 2023 fishing season.

 1.4 Overview of Analysis